facebook logolinkedin logoyoutube logo

 For instance, companies that do not adhere to GDPR’s data protection requirements can be fined up to €20 million or 4% of their annual global revenue, whichever is higher.
 These fines can cripple businesses, especially those in highly regulated industries like finance and healthcare.

-Maintaining compliance is complex, particularly for large organizations operating across multiple industries and jurisdictions.
-The following strategies can help:
+Maintaining continuous compliance is complex, particularly for large organizations operating across multiple industries and jurisdictions.
+The following five strategies can help:

-Automated tools can continuously scan for violations, generate reports, and alert IT or compliance teams when corrective action is needed.
+Automated tools can continuously monitor for violations, generate reports, and alert IT or compliance teams when corrective action is needed.

-Regular risk assessments are essential for identifying vulnerabilities that may lead to non-compliance.
+Regularly assessing network risk is essential for identifying vulnerabilities that may lead to non-compliance.
 By evaluating their systems, processes, and network security policies, organizations can identify areas where they may need to catch up to regulatory requirements.
 These assessments allow companies to take a proactive approach to risk management.

 Employees play a crucial role in maintaining compliance, as many violations occur due to human error.
-Training employees on best practices and raising awareness about regulations can help reduce the risk of accidental non-compliance.
+Designating compliance officers, training employees on best practices, and raising awareness about regulations can help reduce the risk of accidental non-compliance.

 Regular compliance training ensures all employees understand their responsibilities regarding handling sensitive data and adhering to security protocols.